nvaldeziii/Daijoubu/README.md

 # Daijoubu

-Japanese Learning app
+Japanese Learning Mobile Application For JLPT

-info and credits to be added.  :)
+info and credits in the app itself.